-Montgomery County is divided into 28 Planning Areas; the Sandy Spring/Ashton area is located at the juncture of three of these: the Cloverly, Olney and Patuxent Watershed Planning Areas.
-Ashton is at the boundary of the residential and agricultural wedges shown in the 1993 General Plan Refinement (see Map 1 on page vi).
+Montgomery County is divided into 28 Planning Areas; the Sandy Spring/Ashton area is located at the juncture of three of these: the Cloverly, Olney, and Patuxent Watershed Planning Areas.
+Ashton is at the boundary of the residential and agricultural wedges shown in the 1993 General Plan Refinement (see Map 1 on page 2).
 It is about 20 miles north of Washington, D.C., and eight miles east of the county seat in Rockville.
 Two miles to the east, MD 108 crosses the Patuxent River and enters Howard County.
 Ashton is about five miles north of the Intercounty Connector (MD 200), the main east-west highway in this part of the county.

 The two prior master plans (the 1980 and 1998 Sandy Spring/Ashton Plans) covered an area far larger than the Ashton Village Center Sector Plan.
 This Plan amends only a small portion of the 6,000 acres covered by the previous plans.
-However, the area covered by the prior plans-roughly the same area geographic area covered by this Plan, the term "Ashton Village Shopping Center" will be used in this document to refer to the retail strip center included in the Ashton-Sandy Spring Census Designated Place (see Map 2)-is essential for understanding the rural character of Ashton and Sandy Spring.
-In contrast to the denser development and commercial activity in the village centers, most of the rural open space, agricultural lands, woodlands, roads and viewsheds that define the rural character in the area are outside the two village centers.
+However, the area covered by the prior plans-roughly the same area included in the Ashton-Sandy Spring Census Designated Place (see Map 2)-is essential for understanding the rural character of Ashton and Sandy Spring.
+In contrast to the denser development and commercial activity in the village centers, most of the rural open space, agricultural lands, woodlands, roads, and viewsheds that define the rural character in the area are outside the two village centers.

-1.1.2 PLAN AREA BOUNDARY
+1.1.2 | PLAN AREA BOUNDARY

 This Plan covers about 127 acres around the MD 108/650 intersection (see Map 3).
 The Ashton Village Center Sector Plan boundary includes all of the area within the Sandy Spring/Ashton Rural Village Overlay zone that is east of the area covered by the 2015 Sandy Spring Rural Village Plan.
-The Plan area also includes the Planned Development-5-Zoned land (PD-5) in the northeast corner of the MD 108/650 intersection that contains the Ashton Village Shopping Center1 and the Ashton Village homes.
+The Plan area also includes the Planned Development-5-zoned land (PD-5) in the northeast corner of the MD 108/650 intersection that contains the Ashton

+Village Shopping Center1 and the Ashton Village homes.
 The Plan boundary also contains Sherwood High School and a few properties between the Sandy Spring Rural Village Plan boundary and the SSA Overlay zone to allow a contiguous boundary with the previously approved Sandy Spring Rural Village Plan.
 Finally, one Rural Cluster-Zoned property (RC) that is jointly owned with the other properties in the southeast quadrant of the MD 108/650 intersection has been included within the Plan boundary.